 The calibration report provides the customer with the total radiant power measured at the ACR aperture and the corresponding deduced blackbody radiometric temperature.
 In general, the blackbody may have many apertures on a wheel and the measurements are done for each aperture and are reported for each of the requested blackbody apertures and the blackbody control temperature settings.
 A thorough analysis of the Type A and Type B uncertainties in the reported results are also provided.
 A typical blackbody calibration is described in the article listed below under Selected Publications, “Cryogenic blackbody calibrations at the National Institute of Standards and Technology (NIST) Low background infrared (LBIR) facility."

-The LBIR facility has been providing blackbody calibrations to customers for the last 20 years.
+The LBIR facility has been providing blackbody calibrations to customers for the last 25 years.
 The calibrations are performed as special tests based on customer requirements.
-The current customers are: Air Force Arnold Engineering Development Center (AEDC) for 7V and 10V chambers; Raytheon Corporation for ARMY EKV and NAVY SM3 programs; and Johns Hopkins Applied Physics Laboratory for NAVY SM3 program.
+The current customers are: Raytheon Corporation for ARMY EKV and NAVY SM3 programs, and Johns Hopkins Applied Physics Laboratory for the NAVY SM3 program.

 Lead Organizational Unit:pml

 Infrared cryogenic blackbody broadband calibration: